vincentarelbundock/marginaleffects/.github/benchmark_docs.md

 * `bench` computes the time and memory used for each expression;
-* `cross` allows one to run the same code on several packages, including those corresponding to specific commits of branches.
+* `cross` allows one to run the same code on several packages, including those corresponding to specific commits or branches.
 The following lines specify that we want to run the benchmarks on the CRAN version, the `main` branch of the development version, and the current PR in which this workflow runs:
   ```r